fr4nk3nst1ner/trufflehog4/Readme.md

 # Trufflehog4

-A comprehensive scanning tool that integrates with TruffleHog to detect secrets across multiple platforms including GitHub repositories, Docker containers, GitHub Container Registry (GHCR), and Postman workspaces.
+Integrates with TruffleHog to detect secrets across multiple platforms including GitHub repositories, Docker containers, GitHub Container Registry (GHCR), and Postman workspaces.
+Scans in mass rather than one particular target at a time.

 ## Overview